tremor-rs/tremor-www-docs/docs/tremor-script/extractors/grok.md

 ## Predicate

-When used with `~`, the predicate passes if the target matches he pattern passed by the input (fetched from the grok pattern's file).
+When used with `~`, the predicate passes if the target matches the pattern passed by the input (fetched from the grok pattern's file).

 ## Extraction